 In 1997, a vineyard was planted and the original buildings were extensively rebuilt to create the visitor centre at Strewn and the classrooms of the Wine Country Cooking School.

 President, founder and original winemaker Joe Will was soon joined by industry veteran Newman Smith as Strewn Chairman.
 Newman's senior management expertise and Joe's winemaking skills proved to be a successful combination and the winery has flourished and grown over two decades.

-As we look forward to celebrating our 20th anniversary in the summer of 2017, our focus remains on producing well-made wines that reflect vintage variation.
+As we look forward to celebrating our 25th year in the summer of 2021, our focus remains on producing well-made wines that reflect vintage variation.
 In addition to the premium and reserve wines exclusively available at the winery's online and on-site store, you can find a selection of Strewn's most approachable and affordable wines in more than 200 LCBO stores across Ontario.